DUE TO COVID-19, WE ARE NOT ACCEPTING ANY VOLUNTEERS AT THIS TIME! PLEASE CHECK BACK FOR UPDATES IN THE FUTURE!

 The mission of Bittersweet is enhanced by the active participation of citizens of our community.
 It is our hope to partner with volunteers of diverse backgrounds and skills who share our commitment in providing premier services to individuals with autism.
 Volunteer work can be highly satisfying and rewarding, especially here at Bittersweet where the results are tangible and immediate.
 Please consider volunteering for a fundraising event, in the office, on a special project, or in one of our many program areas.

-Become a Teen Mentor for Bittersweet's Social Living Club!
+Teen Mentoring for Bittersweet's Social Recreation Program!

 Teen mentors will help participants in the Social Living Club build relationships among their peers.
-Teen mentors will help build confidence and social skills by partnering with the SLC participants in various activities.
+Teen mentors will help build confidence and social skills by partnering with the participants in various activities.
 No experience is needed.

 Andrew Kranjec shares his experience as a teen mentor: